baileyseely1/solscan/README.md

 # SnipeOnSol 🚀

-SnipeOnSol is a cutting-edge application designed to seamlessly scrape data from a telegram channel which monitors new deployments on the Solana blockchain and then present them through a React-based frontend. 🌐
+SnipeOnSol is a cutting-edge application designed to seamlessly scrape data from a telegram channel which monitors new deployments on the Solana blockchain and then presents them through a React-based frontend. 🌐

 ## Features ✨